UKVI: Guide to UK Visas and Immigration

 UKVI processing times

-In making decisions on the different applications within its remit, UKVI will do so within certain customer service standards.
+In making decisions on the different applications within its remit, UKVI should do so within certain customer service standards.
 As such, if you apply to come to or remain in the UK and your application is considered by UKVI to be straightforward (typically where a decision can be made without asking for more information) it will be decided within these standards.
 Service standard processing times will start to run when you make an application, prove your identity and provide your supporting documentation.

 You can find out how long it should take UKVI to process applications inside or outside the UK in line with customer service standards at GOV.UK.
 These are divided into various categories, including family, students, settlement, visitors and transit, and work.